dverdin/writings/2018-Hackathon-report.md

 # 2018 Sympa Hackathon report
 The 2018 Sympa hackathon was held in Strasbourg, France, from 22 to 24 of May.
-It was organized by March chantreux, from RENATER, and hosted by the Strasbourg university.
+It was organized by Marc Chantreux, from RENATER, and hosted by the Strasbourg university.

 ## Attendees
 Here is the list of the attendees and their main areas of expertise (in last name  - or handle - alphabetical order).